sf-wdi-14/notes/lectures/week-10/_3_wednesday/dusk/directives.md

 </books>
 ```

 The presentation should stay the same.
 The user should still see an unordered list.
-We're only making our HTML more meaningful and re-usable.
+We're only making our HTML more meaningful and reusable.

 Hints to get you started: